 Brussels Zaventem Airport has partially reopened

 Today, 3 April 2016, Brussels Zaventem Airport partially reopened.
-We remind you that on 22 March, around 8, Two explosions rocked Terminal "Departures" of Zaventem International Airport Brussels.
+We remind you that on 22 March, around 8, two explosions shake the "Departures" Terminal of Zaventem Brussels International Airport.
 As a result of the terrorist act, several victims and dozens were injured.

 At 12 days after the jihadist attack, the airport manager announced its partial reopening, with only 3 commercial flights.
 These are the Brussels Airlines flights to Faro, Turin and Athens.
 In the coming days, the number of aircrafts will increase until the maximum processing capacity of temporary 800 passenger structures per hour is reached.
 In addition to the Brussels Airlines operator, other airlines are expected to resume flights to / from Zaventem Airport.

 Live streaming press conference on restart Brussels Airport

 Posted by Brussels Airport (BRU) on Saturday, April 2, 2016